manfredsteyer/angular-oauth-oidc/readme.md

 - angular-base64
 - sha256

-## IdentityServer
+## Authorization-Server
-- Uses a hosted version of IdentityServer3 (https://github.com/IdentityServer/IdentityServer3)
-- Login with any Facebook-Account or with max/geheim
+The provided sample uses a hosted version of IdentityServer3 (https://github.com/IdentityServer/IdentityServer3), but it is aimed to work also with other OAuth2/OIDC-Authorization-Servers.
+You can **login with any Facebook-Account or with max/geheim**.

 ## Components

-You'll find the reusable oauthService within the folder ``components/oauth``.
+You'll find the reusable ``oauthService`` within the folder ``components/oauth``.

 ## Configuration